Secrets and Configuration – Pragmatic Approach

 Reading from a secret store is another approach, for example AWS Secret Manager.
 However code becomes bound to the type of a secret store.

-Reading configuration and secrets from environment variables is probably most universal approach.
-I can’t recall any programming language that doesn’t have capabilities to read environment variables.
-This approach is also infrastructure agnostic, secrets and configuration can be read from anywhere and passed as environment variables before starting an application.
-The approach helps to decouple source of secrets and configuration from application code, therefore you can change the source without changing the code.
-The source can be a file, secret store or anything else.
+Reading configuration and secrets from environment variables is probably the most universal approach.
+I can’t recall any programming language that doesn’t have the capability to read environment variables.
+This approach is also infrastructure agnostic; secrets and configuration can be read from anywhere and passed as environment variables before starting an application.
+The approach helps to decouple the source of secrets and configuration from the application code; therefore, you can change the source without changing the code.
+The source can be a file, secret store, or anything else.
 Because this approach is so versatile, we are going to focus primarily on it.

 Starting application with Environment Variables

-The idea is to read environment variables from a single or multiple sources before application starts and pass secrets and configuration as environment variables to the application process.
-Shell script below demonstrates how we can read configuration and secrets and pass it to Python program.
+The idea is to read environment variables from a single or multiple sources before the application starts and pass secrets and configuration as environment variables to the application process.
+The shell script below demonstrates how we can read configuration and secrets and pass it to a Python program.

 #!/bin/bash